ibm-cloud-docs/app-configuration/ac-configagg-tutorial.md

 * Create an {{site.data.keyword.appconfig_short}} instance at the top-level of the enterprise i.e enterprise account.
 * Create a Trusted Profile Template providing access for the App Configuration service instance to the IAM enabled services and Account Management services.
 See section below on the Steps to create the Trusted profile template.
 * Assign the Trusted profile template to the required accounts and account groups in the Enterprise.
-This will create the trusted properties in all the selected accounts.
+This will create the trusted profiles in all the selected accounts.
 * App Configuration needs access to read the trusted profile templates.
 Create a trusted profile with access for Template Administrator, Assignment Administrator, viewer on All IAM Account Management services.
    ![Policy on IAM](images/ac-policy-IAM.png "Creating a trusted profile on IAM"){: caption="Creating a trusted profile on IAM" caption-side="bottom"}